-Our approach in Elmhurst College’s Masters in Data Science program is to focus the full power of today’s data science on creating value in organizational and other settings.
+Our approach in Elmhurst University’s Masters in Data Science program is to focus the full power of today’s data science on creating value in organizational and other settings.
 I welcome your thoughts on this post.

 About the AuthorS

-Jim Kulich, pictured, is a professor in the Department of Computer Science and Information Systems at Elmhurst College.
+Jim Kulich, pictured, is a professor in the Department of Computer Science and Information Systems at Elmhurst University.
 Jim directs Elmhurst’s master’s program in data science and teaches courses to graduate students who come to the program from a wide range of professional backgrounds.
 John Aaron is an adjunct professor in Elmhurst’s Department of Computer Science and Information Systems and brings more than 20 years of experience as a project management consultant to the role.

 Earn a Masters in Data Science

 Ready to explore coding languages, algorithms and process automation?
 Use the form below to request information today!